BeCodeBoumanAITeam/GPT3-Challenge/README.md

 <ins> *Duplicates* </ins>

-The dataset had __% of duplicated values, that were dropped.
+The dataset had duplicated values, that were dropped.

 <ins> *Blank spaces and special characters* </ins>